-When you make your blog popular through audience-centred content, it will be a great promotional platform for your book.
+When you make your blog popular through audience-centered content, it will be a great promotional platform for your book.

 7. Meet with Book Clubs

-Here’s an idea: suggest your book for free to the members of a book club.
-They will read and discuss it.
+Here’s an idea: suggest or submit your book for free to the members of a book club.
+They will read your book and discuss it.

 Yes, you’ll be giving away your book for free.
 However, you’ll also be attracting loyal readers.
 If they like it, they will be interested in your future works, too.

 Online book clubs work, too.
 The good thing about them is that the comments will be available for a wider audience, so you’ll get more promotion.